46bit/leaderless-key-value-store/README.md

 This is not intended as a production commercial project.
 It is merely for learning.
 There are numerous `FIXME` comments throughout the codebase.
 Many suggest performance improvements but others deal with rare errorcases.

 This does not implement data re-replication.
 Nodes that have been offline and missed some writes do not get that missing data synced to them.
 Similarly new nodes do not get existing data.
-This could be added.
+This could be added using a [Dynamo-style Anti-Entropy process](https://en.wikipedia.org/wiki/Dynamo_(storage_system)#Techniques).

 ## Notes